Azure-Samples/APICenter-Reference/README.md

 1. If you want to see how APIs registered in API Center are integrated with the existing applications, run the following command to deploy both .NET apps and node.js apps to Azure.

     ```bash
-    azd deploy --all
+    azd deploy
     ```

-1. If you want to run both `azd provision` and `azd deploy --all` in one go, run the following command:
+1. If you want to run both `azd provision` and `azd deploy` in one go, run the following command:

     ```bash
     azd up